spraakbanken/swell-project/Annotation_guidelines.md

   * Likewise, if we see there are guidelines missing, we should add a suggestion, or flag for further consideration - with    examples, so that the suggestion is interpretable!

 ---
-## Specific guidelines for different error types
+## Specific guidelines for different correction types

 ### Lexical errors - general function
+---
+The correction-taxonomy contains five diffent codes for lexical corrections.